SushantPokhrel/Music-App/README.md

-This is entirely made upon vanilla JavaScript/HTML AND CSS.
+This is  made in vanilla JavaScript/HTML AND CSS.
-The songs are limited sadly :)
+The songs are limited for now :)